JyotikaJayani-08/Ambu-Trackers-Hackfest/README.md

 In the transition of patients from high acuity environments such as operating rooms (OR) or intensive care units (ICU) to lower acuity wards, significant physiological changes may occur due to the altered environmental conditions.
 Among these patients, individuals experiencing frequent seizure attacks and several critical health issues present in a particularly critical scenario, often necessitating immediate medical attention.
 However, the timely arrival of ambulance services may pose challenges, potentially exacerbating the patient's condition.
-To address this challenge, our solution entails the utilization of wearable monitoring devices capable of real-time data collection and analysis.
-By leveraging advanced hardware and software components, we establish a comprehensive monitoring system integrated with Internet of Things (IoT) and ML cloud infrastructure, specifically utilizing the Blynk /UPI platform.
+To address this challenge, our solution entails the utilization of monitoring devices capable of real-time data collection and analysis.
+By leveraging advanced hardware and software components, we establish a comprehensive monitoring system integrated with Internet of Things (IoT) and ML cloud infrastructure, specifically utilizing the Blynk and ubidots platform.
 This system enables continuous monitoring of the patient's physiological parameters, including vital signs and seizure activity, during the transition period from high to low acuity environments and beyond.
 By aggregating